|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Petition signature downloads and backups are part of our Premium Services package which offers a number of valuable tools to promote and manage your campaign.
 For subscribers to Premium Services, signatures may be downloaded and backed up in 3 different file formats (PDF, CSV, html).
 PDF downloads can be automatically compiled into an acrobat reader document (PDF), while CSV signature lists can be managed in Excel (or other spreadsheet programs).
 Html downloads can be displayed inside a web browser for printing.
 An example of the PDF style document can be viewed by clicking here.
 If you don't have acrobat reader you can get it here from Adobe.
 Our PDF files support English and ALL European languages.
 Petition signatures can be printed after download.
 If you do not subscribe to Premium Services you can still manage your petition signatures for free and send them to your target for free by emailing the URL of your signature list to your target for online viewing.
 We do recommend Premium Services for file backups.

 If you signed any petition with your email address then you may JOIN GoPetition, verify your membership (after receiving an email from GoPetition outlining how to verify your email address), and then, after verifying your email address, edit or remove your previous signature(s) and signature comment(s) (as your account will be updated with your previous signature details when you join and verify).
 The email address you signed with must match the email address you use to join GoPetition.
 If you signed multiple petitions with multiple email addresses, you will need to join and verifiy with each email address you signed with to have access to your respective signatures.
-In summary, you may join GoPetition (and then verify your exact relevant email address that you signed with) and then remove your signature(s) and signature comment(s).
+In summary, you may join GoPetition (and then verify your exact relevant email address that you signed with) and then edit or remove your signature(s) and signature comment(s).
 If you do NOT join and verify your valid email address you will NOT have access to your signature.
 You should whitelist GoPetition in your spam filters to ensure you get our email verification procedure emailed to your valid email address.

 Some signers may encounter problems in editing or removing their signature.
 If you did not sign with your known email address, or provided a false, incorrect, flawed or expired email address, or you have forgotten the email address you signed with, or you incorrectly entered your email address when you signed with it (e.g. you made a spelling mistake when you entered your email address), or you have not verified your account email address with GoPetition, or your email account has been closed or lost or disabled, you will not be able to edit your own signature or remove it.
 In this case you should contact the petition author to request the changes you want.
 If the author does not reply, and you wish GoPetition to make changes, you will be charged an administrative fee.
 The fee can be paid at our service request page here.
 To avoid being charged a fee, please edit or remove your own signature or signature comment, or contact the relevant petition author.

 If you do gain access to your signature (as outlined above) then simply log in to GoPetition, go to your Control Panel and click on My Personal Signatures, and remove your signature from the GoPetition site.
 Alternatively, you can edit your signature or change your signature settings to make your signature name "Anonymous".
-Please note that it may take up to one (1) hour after deletion of your signature for that signature to disappear from our online list (due to caching).
+Please note that it may take up to five (5) hours after deletion of your signature for that signature to disappear from our online list (due to caching).
 Once your signature has been removed from GoPetition (or edited), Google will update in due course.
 So even though your signature has been removed or edited it may still appear in Google until Google updates itself.
 If you experience delays in content removal by Google, please contact them.
 For further information about Google's indexing policy you may wish to search Google Help.
 For information about how to keep "personal information" out of Google's search results, see http://www.google.com/support/webmasters/bin/answer.py?hl=en&answer=164133

 You can only log in if you have previously joined.
 Signing a petition is NOT joining.
 If you have simply signed a petition, you will need to join GoPetition if you wish to log in.
 If you have started a petition then you will have already joined.